joelljones/Jumpstart/README.md

 # Jumpstart

-A responsive Bootstrap web page for a fictional crowdfunding company requiring the use of jQuery's carousel plugin and jQuery animations.
+A responsive web page requiring the use of jQuery's carousel plugin and jQuery animations.

+- HTML, Bootstrap, CSS, JavaScript and jQuery.

 ### Design Spec: